aspose-total/Aspose.Total-Products/total/en/android-java/conversion/word-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLT in Android Applications or Online App" h2="Export WORD to XLT in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to Excel spreadsheets can be a useful way to share data with others.
+Word documents are often used to store data in a structured format, but Excel spreadsheets are better suited for data analysis and manipulation.
+By converting Word documents to Excel spreadsheets, users can take advantage of the powerful features of Excel to analyze and manipulate the data.

+<h2>How Aspose.Total Helps for Word to XLT Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORD to XLT conversion feature inside your android applications.
-Firstly, you can convert WORD to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate WORD to XLT conversion feature inside their Android applications.
+Aspose.Words for Android via Java is a feature-rich, document manipulation and conversion API that can be used to convert WORD documents to HTML.
+Aspose.Cells for Java is a powerful API that can be used to convert HTML to XLT.
+By using Aspose.Total for Android via Java, developers can easily integrate WORD to XLT conversion feature inside their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}